csaundersshultz/data_availability_plot/README.md

 # 📈 Data availability visualizer for SQLite (rover) databases

 This Python tool visualizes the **data availability percentage of multiple stations** over time using horizontal bar charts.
 It queries a local sqlite file, intended to be one connected to a local rover database.
+Note, this does not pull the full data availability from IRIS, it only shows what is downloaded locally and available in a rover database.
+Hopefully in the future this can be updated to accommodate other obspy clients (earthworm / fdsn).

 ---